wrbarnett/.github.io/README.md

 - **File**: `nb_class.R`
 - **Description**: Classify text data and assess the model’s performance.

+### tidyverse and ggplot2

+This example demonstrates the use of the 'pipe' operator and the creation of a bar chart.

+- **File**: 'pipe_chart.R'
+- **Description**: This script processes the data to visualize of data.
+It utilizes dplyr for data manipulation and ggplot2 for plotting.

 ## Installation

 To get started, clone this repository and install the required R packages: